ZVengin/zvengin/index.md

 ## Welcome to my homepage

 <img src="tokyo_tower.jpg" alt="picture" width="250" height="380" align="right"/>
+### Info
+I am a master student of the second grade at the National Institute of Infomatics, Japan.
+Currently I am exploring how to control the generation of sentences, including image captions, etc., under the supervision of Prof. Yusuke Miyao.

 ### Education
 - 2013 ~ 2017: Bachelor degree at University of Science and Technology of China